cody-hou/cody-hou.github.io/_posts/2022-08-04-arch-encrypt-swap.md

     sudo mkinitcpio -P
     ```

-28. Sync `/boot` to `/.bootbackup` because `snapper` cannot backup `/boot`.
+28. Our BTRFS snapshots will not backup `/boot` as it is on a different partition.
+If an update to a newer kernel version causes instability, we will want to restore the older kernel image.
+Create the folder `/etc/pacman.d/hooks` and in it, create a first hook which will sync `/boot` before a kernel update.

     ```shell
-    sudo rsync -a --delete /boot /.bootbackup
-    ```
-29. Create the folder `/etc/pacman.d/hooks` and in it, create a hook which will sync `/boot` whenver there is a kernel update.

-    ```shell
     sudo mkdir /etc/pacman.d/hooks
-    sudo vim /etc/pacman.d/hooks/50-bootbackup.hook
+    sudo vim /etc/pacman.d/hooks/0-bootbackup-preupdate.hook
     ```

     ```